reykjavik-university/2014-T-514-VEFT/Week06/Security.md

 ***What OpenID Connect does is basically add authentication on top of OAuth.***

 One could say that the main difference between these protocols is that OAuth defined access tokens, these tokens are then used to access providers, for example get some information from facebook/google.On the other hand OpenID Connect defined identity tokens which are used to identify the user, for example to access an application.

+The OpenID Connect protocol, in abstract, follows the following steps.

+1. The RP (Client) sends a request to the OpenID Provider (OP).
+2. The OP authenticates the End-User and obtains authorization.
+3. The OP responds with an ID Token and usually an Access Token.
+4. The RP can send a request with the Access Token to the UserInfo Endpoint.
+5. The UserInfo Endpoint returns Claims about the End-User.

 [This video explains the basics of the protocol](https://www.youtube.com/watch?feature=player_embedded&v=Kb56GzQ2pSk)